1 What are the legal sources that set out the antitrust law applicable to vertical restraints?

 52 May the authority responsible for antitrust enforcement directly impose penalties or must it petition another entity?
 What sanctions and remedies can the authorities impose?
 What notable sanctions or remedies have been imposed?
 Can any trends be identified in this regard?

 The AMC is entitled to impose fines for violation of Ukrainian competition law, including implementation of prohibited concerted practices, as well as to impose other obligations on the parties (eg, imposing conditions on the authorisation of the restrictive agreement or obliging the parties to terminate the violation).
 If the fine is not paid voluntarily, the AMC decision may be enforced in court.

 No separate AMC statistics regarding fines for implementation of prohibited vertical restraints is available.
-According to the AMC Fining Guidelines of 2016 (recommendatory, but the authority committed to strictly follow), the basic amount of fine for implementation of anticompetitive concerted practices (including vertical restraints) may be equal to either:
+According to the AMC Fining Guidelines of 2016 (recommendatory, but the AMC is committed to strictly follow these), the basic amount of fine for implementation of anticompetitive concerted practices (including vertical restraints) may be equal to either:

-- 10 per cent of the turnover of the undertaking from the sales of products on the relevant and adjacent markets for the period between the commencement of the violation and its termination or AMC’s decision, or
+• 10 per cent of the turnover of the undertaking from the sales of products on the relevant and adjacent markets for the period between the commencement of the violation and its termination or the AMC's decision; or

-- in case of concerted practices which may be individually exempted by the AMC or by the government - 5 per cent of the turnover of the undertaking from the sales of products on the relevant markets for the period between the commencement of the violation and its termination or the respective decision.
+• in the case of concerted practices that may be individually exempted by the AMC or by the government: 5 per cent of the turnover of the undertaking from the sales of products on the relevant markets for the period between the commencement of the violation and its termination or the respective decision.